 Swimming out there in the open water could be dangerous, especially if there are boats and other water sport athletes around your area.
 To decrease the chance of a collision with someone who might not see you, brightly colored swim caps should always be worn.

-5) If you think swim caps are uncool and you are out there to make a fashion statement by not wearing a swim cap, then think again as swimming caps come in a huge variety of colors, designs, materials, you can even design your own swimming cap, so don't worry about the way you look and get the cap that serves your purpose.
+If you think swim caps are uncool, then think again as swimming caps come in a huge variety of colors, designs, and materials.
+You can even design your own swimming cap for your team.

 As mentioned above, there are swim caps made from many different materials.
-They range from lycra to latex and to silicon.
+They range from lycra to latex and to silicone.

 From my personal experience, I'd suggest Latex caps for practice swims or a lower quality silicone caps which are less tight.